spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-order-management-feature.md

 {% info_block warningBox "Verification" %}

-Verify the invoice state machine configuration in the next step.
+Verify the invoice state machine configuration in the following step.

 {% endinfo_block %}

-2. Using the following process as an example, adjust your OMS state-machine configuration according to your project’s requirements.
+2. Using the following process as an example, adjust your OMS state-machine configuration according to your project's requirements.

 <details><summary markdown='span'>config/Zed/oms/DummyPayment01.xml</summary>